Adaptive Multiple Importance Sampling: Multiple mixtures

 \section{Multiple mixtures}

 The modification in the importance weights from the original ratios \eqref{eq:nomix} to the mixture ratios \eqref{eq:amix} may sound surprising or even paradoxical in that the simulated values (and therefore the distributions used to simulate those) have not changed.
 We thus detail in this section the motivations for using multiple mixtures.
+There exists a fundamental methodological difficulty in using several importance functions at once.
+Indeed, if $\Pi$ is the target density and $Q_0,\ldots,Q_T$ are $T$ different importance functions, samples $\by_1^0,\ldots,\by_{N_0}^0$, $\ldots$, $\by_1^T,\ldots,\by_{N_T}^T$ that are simulated from these importance functions, with associated standard importance weights $\omega_i^t = \pi(\by_i^t)/q_t(\by_i^t)$, can be merged together in that the empirical distribution function